Pensioners’ economic wellbeing

 Publications:

-In 2022, around 14.3 per cent (or 203,000) of Finnish pensioners were at risk of poverty (had a disposable income of less than 60 per cent of the median income of the total population).
+In 2024, around 11.6 per cent (or 167,000 individuals) of Finnish pensioners were at risk of poverty, that is, they had a disposable monetary income of less than 60 per cent of the median income of the total population.

 There is no official definition of poverty in Finland.
 Often, poverty or the risk of poverty is reviewed in terms of income.
 According to the most general definition, a person is at risk of poverty if their disposable income is less than 60 per cent of the median income of the Finnish population.
 Statistics Finland calls persons who face the risk of poverty for low-income earners.
-Each year, Statistics Finland publishes statistics on low-income earners based on its income distribution statistics.
+Each year, Statistics Finland publishes statistics on low-income earners based on its statistics “Survey on income and living conditions”.

 The poverty threshold can also be set at, for example, 50 per cent of the population’s median income.
-Instead of defining income as the disposable income, it can be defined as the disposable income including imputed income items.
-The number of low-income pensioners varies depending on the at-risk-of-poverty threshold and the definition of income.
+The number of low-income pensioners varies significantly depending on the at-risk-of-poverty threshold.

 More on other sites: